City University of New York

 Tria Case, Esq.

-University Director of Sustainability and Energy Conservation, Lead Implementer NYSolar Smart, NYC Solar Partnership
+University Director of Sustainability and Energy Conservation, Lead for NYC Solar Partnership and Smart DG Hub

 The Solar Ombudsmen focus on streamlining the process of going solar and work to reduce the soft costs by leading the Working Groups established by NYSolar Smart as part of Federal, State and City initiatives.
 Additionally, the Solar Ombudsmen serve as resources to installers, municipalities, utilities and end users.
 Contact a NY Solar Ombudsman